Instalab

 ↓ Decrease

-Omalizumab (anti-IgE biologic) combined with egg oral immunotherapy
+Omalizumab combined with oral immunotherapy

 MedicationModerate Evidence